justYu2001/significant-figures-calculator/README.md

-# significant-figure-calculator
+# significant-figures-calculator
-A calculator app can calculate significant figure.
+A calculator app can calculate significant figures.